tersesystems/echopraxia/README.md

 ### Installation

-Semantic Loggers have a dependency on the `api` module, but do not have any implementation dependencies.
+Fluent Loggers have a dependency on the `api` module, but do not have any implementation dependencies.

 Maven: